 An estimated 90% of all disabled children in Africa are not attending school.
 In western countries children with physical or mental special needs are able to receive an education, African children are less fortunate.

-Joseph has Cerebral Palsy and attends Mukuni Special Education
+Joseph has Cerebral Palsy and has attended Mukuni Special Education since 2016

 Joseph actively participates in school lessons and sport